zhang-yu-wei/zhang-yu-wei.github.io/_pages/about.md

 Hi, welcome to my homepage!
 I am a M.S. student in [ECE, UCSD](https://www.ece.ucsd.edu/).
 I have broad research interest in Natural Language Processing and Vision-Language Learning.
 Specifically, I have been working on reducing the annotation cost and improving out-of-distribution robustness by leveraging various supervision or self-supervision signals.
+Please check my cv [here](https://zhang-yu-wei.github.io/files/cv.pdf).

-**I am looking for a PhD position in FALL 2023!**
+**I am actively looking for a PhD position in FALL 2023!**

 Education
 ======